Instagram/IGListKit/Guides/Modeling and Binding.md

 Using the `Comment` array on a `Post` should make some sense: there are a dynamic number of comments on each post.
 For each comment, you want to display a cell.

-What might be a little bit of a new concept, though, is that you need to create models for the `UserCell`, `ImageCell`, _and_ `ActionCell` as well when working with `IGListBindingSectionController`.
+What might be a little bit of a new concept, though, is that you need to create models for the `UserCell`, `ImageCell`, _and_ `ActionCell` as well when working with `ListBindingSectionController`.

 > A binding section controller is almost like a mini-`IGListKit`.
 It takes an array of view models and turns them into configured cells.
-Get into the habit of creating a new model for each cell type withing an `IGListBindingSectionController` instance.
+Get into the habit of creating a new model for each cell type within an `ListBindingSectionController` instance.

 With that in mind, let's start with the model for the `UserCell`: